FasterSpeeding/Tanjun/docs/usage.md

 client will even automatically defer by default if you haven't created an initial response within a couple of seconds.
-[Context.respond][tanjun.abc.Context.respond] is aware of deferrals so you likely don't need to think about automatic deferra; unless you're using [AppCommandContext.create_initial_response][tanjun.abc.AppCommandContext.create_initial_response].
+[Context.respond][tanjun.abc.Context.respond] is aware of deferrals so you likely won't need to think about automatic deferral; unless you're using [AppCommandContext.create_initial_response][tanjun.abc.AppCommandContext.create_initial_response].

-A deferral should be finished by edited in the initial response using [AppCommandContext.edit_initial_response][tanjun.abc.AppCommandContext.edit_initial_response] and if you want a deferred response to be ephemeral you'll have to either pass `ephemeral=True` while deferring or have the ephemeral default set to [True][].
+A deferral should be finished by editing in the initial response using [AppCommandContext.edit_initial_response][tanjun.abc.AppCommandContext.edit_initial_response], and if you want a deferred response to be ephemeral you'll have to either pass `ephemeral=True` while deferring or have the ephemeral default set to [True][].